SkyKings-Guild/Guides/guides/accessories.md

 save for.
 Essentially, Accessories or Talismans give you Magic Power which buff the Powers you can get from Maxwell in the hub.

-There's a huge range of Power Stones available adn you should browse the wiki to find the ones you think you need the most.
+There's a huge range of Power Stones available and you should browse the wiki to find the ones you think you need the most.
 Some to consider that are affordable are: